J-Moravec/j-moravec.github.io/posts/containers/containers.md

 podman pull docker.io/library/ubuntu
 ```

 Now we can run the container.
 We run it with the detach `-d` option, as otherwise the container would just execute all required code and stopped working.
-We also run the container with `-t` option, to enable tty, or terminal.
+We also run the container with the `-t` option, to enable tty, or terminal.
 For repeatability, we provide a custom name with the `--name` command.
 After that, we `attach` to the container.
 ```
 podman run  --name "test" -dt docker.io/library/ubuntu:latest podman attach "test"